nicho810/XIAO-PowerBread/README.md

 5. **Open-Source and RP2040 Powered**: Powered by the RP2040, this open-source design provides flexibility for future extensions like USB-serial communication and PWM control.
 6. **Dual-Channel Voltage and Current Sensing**: Equipped with the INA3221 sensor for dual-channel voltage and current monitoring—know what’s happening with every aspect of your power supply.
 7. **Compact Powerhouse**: This compact design delivers both 3.3V and 5V outputs, optimizing your breadboard space without compromising on power.
+8. **Multiple UI functions**: The UI can be switched between data monitoring, line chart, and statistic mode.

 ![XIAO PowerBread](Images/pic_directPowerAndMonitoring.png)